Ultraworg/LEDVANCE_BLE_MESH/README.md

 I have not yet wrote the code to create the entities in Home Assistant so for now the config message has to be sent manually with any MQTT client.
 I used [MQTTX](https://mqttx.app/)
+--> There is now a section for the discovery message in the code.
+It will send the discovery message once it receives a mqtt message for the homeassistant/status topic

 Example config message: